-Inventory consists of donated food.
+The majority of inventory consists of donated food.
 Donated food is valued at the lower of fair market value on the date of donation or market.
 The specific identification method is used for inventory.
 The inventory system identifies the inventory with the earliest expiration date to be used first and it is the Organization's policy to keep two months' worth of inventory on hand.